From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore

 \subsection{Model Overview}

 The overview of \model based on \scl~\cite{khosla2020supervised} for food recognition is shown in Figure~\ref{fig:model}. \model consists of four modules for data augmentation, encoding, projection, and prediction, respectively.
 The design rationale is that we first augment each data sample in the Data Augmentation Module to generate its multiple views, which facilitates \model to learn generalizable and robust representations.
 The augmented samples are then input to the Encoder Module to unveil the underlying information in the augmented samples, using the state-of-the-art models pretrained on the ImageNet dataset, and then finetuning them on our \dataset dataset.
-The Encoder Module generates a compact representation that is fed to both the Projection Module for further abstraction and integration of the \scl loss and the Prediction Module for providing the final prediction result.
+The Encoder Module generates a compact representation that is fed to both the Projection Module for further abstraction and integration of the \scl loss.
+Finally, the Prediction Module provides the final prediction out of $233$ food categories.